VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/joshua.md

 To ensure that these conventions are followed, we as a team will work on implementing the following measures.

-- **Code reviews**: Regular code reviews will be conducted with merge requests
+- **Code reviews**: Regular code reviews will be conducted with merge requests.
-- **Linting Tools**: We will try to implement Linting tools such as `ESLint` for JAvascript and `stylelint` for CSS
+- **Linting Tools**: We will try to implement Linting tools such as `ESLint` for JAvascript and `stylelint` for CSS.
 - **Documentation**: The `Web Conventions.md` file will serve as a reference for all team members, providing detailed guidelines and examples.

-By implementing these measures we will try to maintain high code quality and consistency as a team across our project
+By implementing these measures we will try to maintain high code quality and consistency as a team across our project.